JaeYungLee/MM_GCN/README.md

 ![resutls](./Performance.png)
 ## Quick Start
 This repository is build upon Python v3.6 and Pytorch v1.8.2 on Ubuntu 18.04.
 All experiments are conducted on a single NVIDIA RTX QUADRO 6000 GPU.
-See requirements.txt for other dependencies.
+See [requirements.txt](./requirements.txt) for other dependencies.
 We recommend installing Python v3.6 from Anaconda and installing Pytorch (>= 1.8.0) following guide on the official instructions according to your specific CUDA version.
-Then you can install dependencies with the following commands.

 ### Dataset
 2D detections for Human3.6M datasets are provided by [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) Pavllo et al.